 Eva Braun was a 17-year-old photographer's assistant when she became acquainted with Adolf Hitler.
-Braun had recently finished convent school, and was working for Hitler's official photographer.
+Braun had recently left convent school and was working for Hitler's official photographer.
 In 1929, the two went on a date to the opera.

-Shortly after their first date, Braun became Hitler's mistress, after his prior mistress allegedly killed herself.
+Shortly after their first date, Braun became Hitler's mistress, after his prior mistress allegedly took her own life.

-Braun was by Hitler's side for 16 years - well, not really.
+Braun was by Hitler's side for 16 years – technically.
 Hitler was obsessed with crafting an image of someone married to his country, and couldn't let something like a loving relationship interfere.
 He also wanted to remain attractive to his female followers.

 Even after Braun moved into the Berlin Chancellery, she was forced to use the back door so no one saw her.
 Hitler's chauffeur called her "the unhappiest woman in Germany."

-Before going on his first date with Braun, Hitler ordered a thorough investigation of his future mistress's family heritage to ensure she was a "pure Aryan."
+Before going on his first date with Braun, Hitler ordered a thorough investigation of his future mistress's family heritage to ensure she was "pure."
 Although the investigation proved satisfactory, recent DNA evidence has reported that Braun may actually have descended from Jewish ancestors.

 Years after the war ended, hairs from a hairbrush with Braun's initials – that had been found in the Alpine home she shared with Hitler and then preserved – were DNA tested for Dead Famous DNA, a UK television show.
 The tests show the hairs came from, specifically, an Ashkenazi Jew.